Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 \cite{peterhansel2013risk} considered a zero-truncated binomial distribution, where the number of trials is the person-years, $e_i$, and the ``success" probability is the suicide rate, $\rho$, constant for all sub-populations.
 We extend this approach by letting the success probability be $\rho_i = \{ 1 + \exp [ -\bh(\mathbf{x}_i)^T \boldsymbol{\beta} ] \}^{-1}$ with the same linear predictors given in Table~\ref{tab:lp}.
-The resulting maximised log-likelihood, number of parameters and BIC statistic are shown in Table~\ref{tab:bic}.
-The preferred zero-truncated binomial model is the model with only an intercept and this model leads to an estimated suicide rate identical (to 1 decimal place) to the estimated rate under the intercept-only zero-truncated Poisson model (along with very similar maximised log-likelihood and BIC).
+The resulting maximized log-likelihood, number of parameters and BIC and AIC statistics are shown in Table~\ref{tab:bic}.
+The preferred zero-truncated binomial model is the model with only an intercept and this model leads to an estimated suicide rate identical (to 1 decimal place) to the estimated rate under the intercept-only zero-truncated Poisson model (along with very similar maximized log-likelihood, AIC and BIC).
 This is because for low suicide rates, the Poisson and binomial models approximately coincide.
+It can be seen in the Supplementary Material that the non-zero-truncated Poisson and Binomial maximum likelihood estimates are equal, however, for the zero-truncated Poisson and binomial distributions, it is coincidence.
 Note that \cite{peterhansel2013risk} reported an estimate of 41 (per 100,000 person-years) from the same model which we are unable to reproduce.